Benson Henderson

+Frankie Edgar, and Khabib Nurmagomedov for the second-most UFC lightweight title defenses.

 Early life

-Henderson was born in Colorado Springs, Colorado to a Korean mother and an African American father.
-Benson has an older brother, Julius, who was born in Korea.
+Benson Henderson was born in Colorado Springs, Colorado to a Korean mother and an African American father.
+He has an older brother, Julius, who was born in South Korea.
 He was raised in Federal Way, Washington.
-When Henderson was approximately 9 years old, his mother, Song, insisted that he take Tae Kwon Do lessons with his brother.
+When Henderson was approximately nine years old, his mother, Song-Hwa (née Kim), insisted that he take Tae Kwon Do lessons with his brother.
 "She's Korean, I'm half-Korean, and it's the traditional Korean martial art, so she wanted us to do that to get a little bit of the culture and tradition," he says.
 Both Benson and his brother attained black belts in Tae Kwon Do.

 He attended Decatur High School from 1998 to 2001.
 Benson became a part of the high school's wrestling team.
-After graduating from high school, he attended Dana College in Blair, Nebraska and graduated in 2006 with a double major in criminal justice and sociology.
+After graduating from high school, he attended Dana College in Blair, Nebraska and graduated in 2006 with a double degree in criminal justice and sociology.
 While attending Dana College, Henderson was on the wrestling team, and was twice named an NAIA All-American.